0m

 Each resort maintains its own section of Dead Sea shoreline, typically with maintained entry steps or ramps, mud application areas, showers, and lifeguard coverage.
 The shore surface consists of salt crystal formations and mineral deposits, requiring water shoes for comfortable access.

-Sweimeh’s elevation of approximately 410 meters below sea level creates a microclimate that is noticeably warmer than Amman year-round.
+Sweimeh’s position in the low Dead Sea basin creates a microclimate that is noticeably warmer than Amman year-round.
 Summer temperatures at the resort zone regularly exceed 40 degrees Celsius.
 The area receives minimal rainfall.

 Nearby Attractions from Sweimeh

 Sweimeh’s location provides convenient access to several major historical and geological sites.
-Mount Nebo sits approximately 30 minutes north by car (1 JOD entry).
+Mount Nebo sits approximately 30 minutes north by car (3 JOD foreign visitor entry; 0.5 JOD Jordanian entry).
 Bethany Beyond the Jordan, the UNESCO-designated baptism site, is approximately 30 minutes north (12 JOD entry).
 Madaba and its 6th-century mosaic map are approximately 30 minutes northeast.
 The Wadi Mujib Nature Reserve is approximately 30 minutes south and offers the popular Siq Trail canyon hike (seasonal, approximately April through October).
 Ma’in Hot Springs is approximately 45 minutes away.

 These sites combine naturally with a Dead Sea visit, making Sweimeh an effective base for exploring the broader region.